alexa/ask-sdk-controls/doc/userGuide.md

 The interaction model is a critical part of any Alexa skill as it defines the language that customers can use to interact with your skill.
-The Controls Framework uses the regular Alexa interaction model but introduces some patterns to standardize the Intents and Slots used.
-The main aims for doing this are:
+The Controls Framework uses the regular Alexa interaction model and introduces new patterns to standardize the Intents and Slots used.
+The primary reason to do this is to support independently developed components to work together.
+A secondary reason is simply to share best practices around interaction model design.

-1. Provide patterns for building simple, robust and extensible interaction models.
-2. Provide patterns that allow independently developed components to work together.

-The philosophy that underlies this approach is that Controls allow users to tell/ask Alexa to do something and we are building skills that allow users to be declarative: "Change this", "delete that", "review the itinerary", "no the other one", and so on.
-We are essentially designing a general NLU approach for "task-oriented dialog".
-The details that we describe below seem to be a good approach when using the Alexa NLU system that is available today.
-The need to understand task-oriented and generally declarative language from the user will remain but as Alexa NLU evolves so may our approach.

-Broadly, we need to reliably capture "what does the user want Alexa to do" and often "to what thing or things".
-By being general and flexible we can be extensible.
+The built-in Controls can generate the interaction model that they need to function.
+All the built-ins follow the patterns and thus avoid any utterance conflicts.
+Custom controls should take these patterns into account else they may introduce conflicts and break the behavior of built-in controls.

 ### 5.7.1.
 Shareable intents

-Perhaps the most important concept is that Controls must agree on the intents that will be used to represent common utterances.
+The most important concept is that Controls must agree on the intents that will be used to represent common utterances.
 So, for example, if two independent controls need to understand the phrase "U: yes, the second one" then they must agree on the intent that will match it else there will be utterance conflicts and the controls will not see the inputs they expect.

-As we will see, in the standardized approach the phrase, "U: yes, the second one" will be recognized by the common `AMAZON_ORDINAL_ValueControlIntent` and all Controls should agree on this.
+As we will see, the phrase "U: yes, the second one" will be recognized by the common `AMAZON_ORDINAL_ValueControlIntent` and all Controls that react to that phrase should expect this intent.
+The built-in ListControl not only listens for this intent but it can generate it and add it to the interaction model automatically!

-The sharing of intents also necessitates the sharing of Slot types and values.
-However, neither the sharing of intents or slots will reduce the total capability of a skill.
-All utterances that are not part of the "common schema" can be recognized using custom intents without any problem.

-The only strong requirement is that utterances which can be matched by the standard schemas must be matched by them.
-Only genuinely novel utterances should be matched to new custom intents.
+To see the problem more clearly, imagine some custom control that wants to react to the phrase "U: yes, the second one" and does so by listening for a `CustomOrdinalIntent` and the developer manually creates that intent in the interaction model.
+If both `CustomOrdinalIntent` and `AMAZON_ORDINAL_ValueControlIntent` are in the model together then there will be utterance conflicts and NLU will randomly select one or the other when the user gives the magic phrase.
+This can break one or both controls as they will not observe the inputs they need to function.
+There are two solutions:

+1. The developer can change their custom control to expect the `AMAZON_ORDINAL_ValueControlIntent` and ensure it is added to the interaction model.
+   This solution ensures only one intent in the model wil match the phrase.

+2. The developer can make sure that both their custom control and all instances of built-controls will react appropriately to both intents.
+This is more work than the first solution and so it is less interesting.
+The tricky bit is teaching a built-in control about an intent is knowns nothing about: see the `inputHandling.customHandlingFuncs` prop on the built-in controls for the standard solution.

 ### 5.7.2.
-What kinds of utterances are supported by standard schemas
+ControlIntents and the interaction model conventions

-The starting point is that the AMAZON.\* intents are part of the standard schema except where they cause unacceptable utterance conflicts.
-At this time, it is only the `AMAZON.NextIntent` that cannot be used as it captures many utterances such as "change that" which limits it usability.
+The first convention is that the AMAZON.\* intents are part of the standard schema except where they cause unacceptable utterance conflicts.
+At this time, it is only the `AMAZON.NextIntent` that cannot be used as it captures many utterances such as "change that" which is overly broad and thus limits it usability.

 -   All `AMAZON.*` intents except `AMAZON.NextIntent` are part of the standard schema.
 Any utterance that can be captured by an `AMAZON.*` intent should be.

-The existing set of `AMAZON.*` intents is not sufficient for building skills as they do not carry much information and they are not generic enough.
+The existing set of `AMAZON.*` intents is not sufficient for building skills as they do not carry enough information and they are not generic enough.
 To built a robust voice interface we need to support utterances like the following:

 -   `U: Yes, two apples.`
+-   `U: No, I said three.`
 -   `U: Can you change the time please?`
 -   `U: I need to update that.`
 -   `U: Put it on my visa.`
--   `U: No, I said three.`
+-   `U: Put apples into the bag.`
--   `U: I'm not sure but I'm guessing Tuesday`
+-   `U: I'm not sure but I'm thinking Tuesday`
 -   etc.

-If an interaction model is built organically as a skill grows it is a common experience that the model starts to break down due to utterance conflicts.
-What is needed is a more formal approach to intent design.

-The Controls framework introduces some a new concept called the "Control Intent".
-A Control intent is simply an intent that follows some the new rules introduced here.

-Control intents use:

-1. Standardized slot types to convey most meaning: Feedback, Action, Target
-2. Standardized slot types to provide supporting phrases: Head, Preposition, Tail
-3. Common slot values to represent common things.
+The second convention is to introduce new intent shapes that capture these types of utterances.
+These new intents are called "Control Intents" which simply indicates that they follow the following rules:

+1. Phrases such as "yes", "no", "I'm not sure" that are the major component of an answer to a question are captured by a slot called "feedback".
+2. Phrases such as "change", "select", "print" that indicate what to do are captured by a slot called "action".
+3. Phrases such as "the time" and "my visa" that indicate what to act upon are captured by a slot called "target".
+4. Phrases such as 'two', 'apples', and 'tomorrow' that indicate a value are captured by slots that are named with the SlotType that they capture.
+If there is more than one slot for a given type, they are named with suffix ".a", ".b" and so on.
+5. additional slots are defined to help with fine-grained understanding.
+For example, a slot called "preposition" is defined to help distinguish between "in to", "onto" etc.
+   This fine-grained information may not be used but it is preferable to capture slots rather than to lose the information.

 #### 5.7.2.1.
 Feedback slot type

-The `Feedback` slot type represent things the user says to Alexa about "her recent statements".
+The `Feedback` slot type represents things the user says to Alexa about "her recent statements".
 That is, the user is giving feedback.
 For example "not that's not right" is a feedback utterance, as is "awesome, ...".
 The built-in feedback slot values are